-Launching in January 2018, the new Swarthmore MakerSpace & Wood Shop located on the ground floor of Beardsley Hall will act as a physical visual nexus for the MakerSpace Ecosystem and the Swarthmore Innovation Collaborative’s work.
-Staffed by a newly hired Digital & Wood Shop Manager, the space will represent an open and communal facility with resources for making, including tools for digital, mechanical, and manual fabrication.
-Whether it is a student exploring Japanese joinery in a studio course, or a group of students building a solar powered speaker, the MakerSpace will be a testing ground for creative innovation.
-The goal is that the space will generate more inter-disciplinary interaction on campus, particularly between Engineering and Art, but also from such departments as Theater, Computer Science, Biology, and Physics.
-In addition to curricular uses, we imagine significant interest from individual students, faculty projects and community partnerships working on projects, as well as in attending regular workshops and training opportunities that will be offered in the space.
+Having launched in January 2018, the Swarthmore MakerSpace located in Whittier Hall is a physical and visual nexus for the MakerSpace Ecosystem and the Swarthmore Innovation Collaborative’s work.
+The space is an open and communal facility with resources for making, including tools for digital, mechanical, and manual fabrication.
+It is a testing ground for creative innovation, whether a student explores Japanese joinery in a studio course, or a group of students collaborate to build a solar powered speaker, the space generates more inter-disciplinary interaction on campus, particularly between Engineering and Art, but also from such departments as Theater, Computer Science, Biology, and Physics.
+In addition to curricular uses, we experience significant interest from individual students, faculty projects and community partnerships working on projects, as well as in attending regular workshops and training opportunities that are offered in the space.

 The Makerspace has moved to Whittier Hall from its original location in Beardsley Hall, allowing for an expansion of digital fabrication, the procurement of a CNC router capable of handling 4' x 8' sheets of material.
 The location is closer to Singer Hall, allowing for more collaboration in an already existing partnership between the Makerspace and the Engineering Department's shop.